-Getting a good night’s sleep on a hiking trip can mean the difference between lasting memories you’ll cherish for the rest of your life or your friends having to deal with a sleep-deprived Sasquatch (a.k.a. you).
-Because no one really wants to come face-to-face with a Sasquatch — especially a tired one — let’s dig into the best solutions for sleeping like a baby on your next backcountry journey.
+Getting a good night’s sleep on a camping or hiking trip can mean the difference between lasting memories you’ll treasure for the rest of your life or your company dealing with a sleep-deprived Sasquatch (aka you).
+Because no one really wants to come face-to-face with a Sasquatch — especially a tired one — let’s look into the best ways to sleep like a baby on your next backcountry journey.

-It’s important to note that different body types, sleep styles, climates, and trail conditions mean there’s no one “best” backcountry sleep system.
+It’s important to note that different body types, sleep styles, climates, and trail conditions mean there’s not a single “best” backcountry sleep system.
 The best solution is the one that’s right for you.
 Some people camp alone in warm, bug-free conditions, while others often battle freezing rain and pterodactyl-sized mosquitoes that could fly away with the family poodle.
 Some campers prefer to rock to sleep like a baby in a hammock between the trees.
-Others need to be tucked into a toasty mummy bag atop a three-inch air mattress with their head propped up on a microfiber camp pillow.
+Others need to be tucked into a toasty mummy bag atop a 3-inch air mattress with their head propped up on a microfiber camp pillow.
 Regardless, most camp sleep systems consist of three parts:

 - Shelter keeps you out of the elements and away from bitey, crawling things.

 - Warmth is crucial to a good night’s sleep and, ultimately, survival.